ArminJo/NeoPatterns/README.md

 <br/>

+# Timing
+WS2812 require a 800 kHz bit signal and 24 bit per LED, resulting in 30 &micro;s (33 kHz) per LED.
+An 8 bit strip requires 0.24 ms and a 8x8 matrix 1.92 ms (520 Hz).
+For 550 LEDs we get 60 Hz refresh rate.

 # Installation
 First, you need to install "Adafruit NeoPixel" library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
 Use "neoPixel" as filter string.
 Then install this "NeoPatterns" library with *Tools -> Manage Libraries...
 (Ctrl+Shift+I)*.
 Use "NeoPatterns" as filter string.